 Students need to learn to represent numbers in a variety of ways and to recognize them in their multiple representations.
 These skills help them make connections between a number, its representation, and the quantity it represents.
 It is therefore essential that students be exposed to different representations of numbers and to a variety of contexts that lead them to represent a number in each of the representations shown in the diagram below, as well as to move from one representation to another.

 Teachers need to be aware of the order in which they use these four modes of representation with students.
-Baroody and Coslick (1998, pp. 3-8 to 3-16) suggest that a new concept be presented in a real and meaningful context so that students can first create representations using words, followed by concrete and semi-concrete representations.
+Baroody and Coslick (1998) suggest that a new concept be presented in a real and meaningful context so that students can first create representations using words, followed by concrete and semi-concrete (visual) representations.
 Only when students have developed some understanding of the concept can they move on to its symbolic representation.
 Students should be able to make connections between representations and move easily from one representation to another.

 Representations Using Words

 In Grade 3, students learn to read and write numbers up to 1000 in words.
 The challenges of writing numbers in words should not be underestimated.
-To help students overcome these challenges, teachers should include numbers on the word wall and build with them reference materials that summarize the rules of agreement in numbers of 20, 100 and 1000..
+To help students overcome these challenges, teachers should include numbers on the word wall and co-construct reference materials that support them in writing numbers.

 Concrete Representations

-Using manipulatives (for example, tokens, base ten materials) to represent numbers helps students develop number sense.
+Using manipulatives (for example, counters, base ten materials) to represent numbers helps students develop number sense.

 A word of caution is in order when it comes to using manipulatives.
 It is important to recognize that the materials represent a mathematical concept, not the concept itself; for example, the flat is not a hundred, but it represents a hundred small cubes.

-The danger is that students will use the manipulative mechanically without making the connections to the underlying mathematical concepts.
-For this reason, teachers must ensure that there is real learning and not just blind use of the model.
+The danger is that students may use the manipulative mechanically without making the connections to the underlying mathematical concepts.
+For this reason, it is essential to ensure that there is real learning and not just blind use of the model.
 For example, it is easy for students to fill in the blanks in the sentence below the picture by looking at the place value mat.

 The representation is ____ hundred(s), ____ten(s) and ____ one(s).

-But do students understand that there are also 235 ones units on the mat, and that this is one of the realities that is represented by the number 235?
-It is important to ask students to explain in different ways what is represented.
+But do students understand that there are also 235 ones units on the mat, and that this is one possible representation of the number 235?
+This is why it is important to ask students to show and explain different representations of the number 235.
 For example, 235 is also 23 tens and 5 units or 2 hundreds and 35 units.

 Another way to check for understanding is to ask students how many tens there are in 235.
 Many students will tend to say that there are 3.
 It is important to clarify that the number in the tens position is a "3", but that the number 235 is made up of 23 tens (23 groups of 10 units = 230).
 These 23 tens can be "seen" by breaking down the 2 flats into 20 rods and adding them to the 3 rods that are in the tens column.